ClaimerApp/copper-sdk/README.md

 ### Running tests

 This library does not currently perform any testing of request bodies and response bodies.
-At the moment python dictonaries are mapped directly to and from JSON.
+At the moment python dictionaries are mapped directly to and from JSON.
 So, it's really up to users of the library to ensure request bodies are formed as dictionaries as per the official Copper [API documentation](https://developer.copper.com/?version=latest#intro).
 The scope of the tests is currently to simply make sure the core of the library behaves as expected (e.g. constructs requests using the required HTTP headers).

 To force the API to make actual calls, delete the cached responses in the tests/vcr_cassettes directory.